rehierl/abstract-properties/13-0-document-trees/2-1-ordered-doctree-order.md

 <!-- ======================================================================= -->
-## the cover graph of an ordered doctree
+## the node order of an ordered doctree

 ```
 edges        graph T      \(n,lc)      cover graph T*